PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/image_feature.en.md

 * Specify the `.yaml` configuration file path for the model (here it is `PP-ShiTuV2_rec.yaml`，When training other models, you need to specify the corresponding configuration files.
 The relationship between the model and configuration files can be found in the [PaddleX Model List (CPU/GPU)](../../../support_list/models_list.en.md))
 * Set the mode to model training: `-o Global.mode=train`
 * Specify the path to the training dataset: `-o Global.dataset_dir`.
-Other related parameters can be set by modifying the `Global` and `Train` fields in the `.yaml` configuration file, or adjusted by appending parameters in the command line.
+* Other related parameters can be set by modifying the `Global` and `Train` fields in the `.yaml` configuration file, or adjusted by appending parameters in the command line.
 For example, to specify training on the first two GPUs: `-o Global.device=gpu:0,1`; to set the number of training epochs to 10: `-o Train.epochs_iters=10`.
 For more modifiable parameters and their detailed explanations, refer to the configuration file instructions for the corresponding task module of the model [PaddleX Common Configuration File Parameters](../../instructions/config_parameters_common.en.md).
+* New Feature: Paddle 3.0 support CINN (Compiler Infrastructure for Neural Networks) to accelerate training speed when using GPU device.
+Please specify `-o Train.dy2st=True` to enable it.

 <details><summary>👉 <b>More Details (Click to Expand)</b></summary>
 <ul>